Ottawa Nationals: History

 The WHA had originally granted a franchise to Doug Michel for "Ontario".
 Original plans called for the team to play at Maple Leaf Gardens in Toronto, but Michel couldn't get a favourable lease.
 Afterward, it was expected that Hamilton would be the team's home, but it was eventually placed in Ottawa.
 Nick Trbovich became majority owner before the season began, with Michel running hockey operations.

 They were coached by Billy Harris and led on the ice by Wayne Carleton, who scored 42 goals and 92 points during the season.
 They hosted the first-ever WHA game, on October 11, 1972, losing 7–4 to the Alberta Oilers.

 Their home arena was the Ottawa Civic Centre, but they were a flop at the box office, averaging about 3,000 fans per game.
-Before the season ended, the city of Ottawa demanded a payment of $100,000 to secure dates for the following season.
-Rather than agree, the Nationals opted to play its playoff dates in Toronto and move elsewhere for the next season.
-During this playoff series, the team was referred to as the Ontario Nationals.
+Owing to a dispute with the city of Ottawa, the Nationals elected to play their playoff games at Maple Leaf Gardens rather than their regular season home of the Ottawa Civic Centre.
+The equipment for the team was placed in Maple Leaf Gardens on the eve of Game 1.
+The team called themselves the "Ontario Nationals" for the playoffs.
 After the season, the team was sold to John F. Bassett and became the Toronto Toros.

 The last Ottawa Nationals player active in North American major professional hockey was Mike Amodeo, who played one season in the NHL with the Winnipeg Jets in the 1979–80 NHL season, before moving to Sweden, then Italy, before his retirement in 1983.